 1-2-3 pattern is a common formation made of 3 key elements.
-This pattern indicates that the trend has changed it direction.
-Also, a 1-2-3 pattern may occur at the boundary of a trading range or at the end of a trend retracement.
-A 1-2-3 pattern is a time-tested tool which is successfully used by traders worldwide.
+This pattern indicates that the trend has changed its direction.
+Also, a 1-2-3 pattern may occur at the boundary of a trading range or the end of a trend retracement.
+A 1-2-3 pattern is a time-tested tool that is successfully used by traders worldwide.
 One of the major Price Action patterns, it helps determine a possible direction of a price by accurately predicting changes in market sentiments at an early stage.

 As we’ve mentioned before, the pattern consists of 3 major elements.
 To examine each of them, let’s take a look at Fig 1.

 Point 1 occurs when a price reaches a high and then bounces off in the opposite direction.
 As a result of a rebound, a price forms a new low (Point 2).
 Then a price retraces and forms a new high below the previous one.
 Then the price goes down, which is a confirmation of a trend reversal.
 Now a trader needs to wait for a Point 2 breakout to be able to go short.

 For the most part, a 1-2-3 pattern forms at the end of a trend.
 Sometimes, you can see it occur during a trend retracement.
 If the pattern occurs within a trend, it’s an indication of a possible reversal or deep retracement.
 If the pattern forms within a trend retracement, it signals that the retracement is coming to an end (i.e. a trader can open a position in the direction of a trend).

 The pattern identifies the direction of the current trend.
 During a strong directed movement, each new low/high is lower/higher than the previous one.
 With the help of this pattern, a trader can find out whether the market is dominated by bulls or bears, or the price moves in a trading range.
 As soon as the familiar sequence is broken, it’s an indication of a trend reversal or retracement.
 This is when a 1-2-3 pattern emerges.